1861

 1863

-Fort Taylor, Key West, Florida and Fort Jefferson, Dry Tortugas, Florida (Companies A, B, C, E, G, and I assigned to garrison Fort Taylor while Companies D, F, H, and K assigned to garrison duty at Fort Jefferson, the remote federal installation located in the Dry Tortugas which was accessible only by boat)
+Fort Taylor, Key West, Florida and Fort Jefferson, Dry Tortugas, Florida (Companies A, B, C, E, G, and I assigned to garrison Fort Taylor while Companies D, F, H, and K assigned to garrison duty at Fort Jefferson, the remote federal installation located in the Dry Tortugas which was accessible only by boat; note: the members of Company D remain at Fort Jefferson for just over five months; on 16 May 1863, they are marched back to the wharf at Fort Jefferson, where they climb aboard yet another ship—this time to return to Fort Taylor, where they resume garrison duties under the command of Colonel Tilghman H. Good)

 Integration of the 47th Pennsylvania Volunteers continues with enrollment at Fort Taylor of the first Cuban immigrant to serve with the regiment